wilson-dynatrace/otel-example/readme.md

 #### Start the OpenTelemetry suite

 1. Go to otelcol folder
-2. Start the OpenTelemetry suite <code>docker compose up -d</code>
+2. Launch the OpenTelemetry suite <code>docker compose up -d</code>
 3. Once the services are ready, Forward port 16686 to access the Jaeger UI

 #### Update tomcat to include the Opentelemetry instrumentation

 1. In tomcat folder, modify the docker-compose.yml and remove the comments from line 14-23
 2. Launch the tomcat container again <code>docker compose up -d</code>
-3. Visit the web page to trigger a transaction
+3. Visit the (tomcat) web application to trigger a transaction

 You should see the distributed trace in Jaeger UI.

 ### Exercise 3 Forward the telemetry data to Dynatrace

+1. Stop the Opentelemetry suite (if running)
+2. Setup the environment.
+Make sure the following environment variables are define<br>
+   DT_ENDPOINT<br>
+   DT_API_TOKEN<br>
+3. In otelcol/src folder, modify the docker-compose-config.yml and remove the comments from line 17-23 and 33-44
+4. Launch the OpenTelemetry suite <code>docker compose up -d</code>
+5. Visit the web application to trigger a transaction

+You should see the distributed trace in Jaeger UI as well as Dynatrace UI.

 ### Exercise 4 Collect telemetry data with OpenTelemetry Collector